-For a short while in the 1960s a heliport was placed on the Meadows by British European Airways to provide an easy way for businessmen to travel from city to city, but this didn’t prove a very productive concept and was stopped after a few months.
+For a short while in the 1960s a heliport was placed on the Meadows by British European Airways to provide an easy way for businessmen to travel from city to city, but this didn’t prove to be a very productive concept and was stopped after a few months.

 Finally, the beautiful Packhorse Bridge is located in the southwest of the reserve and is thought to have been built in the 15th century, with additional construction at later dates, as a means of crossing the wetlands.
 While it was originally 200m long, the bridge is now only a quarter of its original length.

 The area was used as a landfill site for a number of years, but eventually converted into the country park that we know and enjoy today.
 Further historical information can be found in a fascinating booklet produced by the late Roger Hutchinson.

-Facilities of the reserve today
+Facilities on the Meadows today